orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 professional, to gather this background information and discuss useful ways to draw these concepts together.

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/pqo_differences.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/pqo_differences.png' alt:''
-caption='Noting the differences between Projects, Quotes, and Orders' %}
+caption:'Noting the differences between Projects, Quotes, and Orders' %}

 I then wrote down a few more thoughts and met again with our Senior VP to discuss an action plan for creating mockups.

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/details_more_research.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/details_more_research.png' alt:''
-caption='More Projects, Quotes, and Orders notes, along with an action plan for getting into mockups' %}
+caption:'More Projects, Quotes, and Orders notes, along with an action plan for getting into mockups' %}

 One challenge we identified as we started working on mockups was how to